UVA Children’s Named No. 1 Children’s Hospital in Virginia by U.S. News & World Report

 - Pediatric urology: 43rd

+“Earning these honors takes tremendous dedication by our team of exceptionally skilled and compassionate providers,” said James Nataro, MD, PhD, MBA, chairman of the Department of Pediatrics at UVA.
+“I am proud every day to work alongside this team and witness the compassionate, excellent care they provide to our young patients and their families.”

-The U.S. News Best Children’s Hospitals guide evaluates which hospitals provide the highest-quality care for children with the most serious or complicated healthcare needs.
-Measures used to compile the rankings include patient outcomes, the availability of specialized clinics and programs, patient safety measures and a survey of pediatric specialists.
+The U.S. News Best Children’s Hospitals guide seeks to identify hospitals providing the highest-quality care for children who present with the most serious or complicated healthcare needs.
+Measures used to compile the rankings include patient outcomes, the availability of specialized clinics and programs, patient safety measures as well as a national survey of pediatric specialists.

-“Faced with the challenge of a global pandemic, our team at UVA Children’s has redoubled their efforts, not only providing incredible care for our patients and families but also educating them about COVID-19,” said K. Craig Kent, MD, UVA’s executive vice president for health affairs.
-“I salute them for their endless hard work to serve families throughout the commonwealth and beyond.”
+“We are so proud of this national recognition, as it reflects our ongoing commitment to providing the highest-quality care for all of our patients regardless of their age,” said K. Craig Kent, MD, UVA’s executive vice president for health affairs.
+“I congratulate our UVA Children’s team for their exceptional care to children and families throughout Virginia and beyond.”